sensson/docker-rpmbuild/README.md

 - FLAVOR - will be set to rpmbuild
 - OS - will be set to to either rockylinux, almalinux or oraclelinux
-- DIST - will be set to 8
+- DIST - will be set to 8 or 9

 ## Hook / Integration